davidsilvasanmartin/music/front-end/README.md

 ## TODO

 - Add a unique id for songs in the playlist.
 Now when you remove one, all will be removed
-- Peek into an album: see songs one by one
 - Custom playlists (requires 2nd DB)
 - Deploy!